CraigBladow/cc41/README.md

 | regswap | The value sss.dddnnn in X specifes swapping the contents of nnn registers, starting  at register sss with registers beginning with ddd.
 | sumreg | Set the base memory register for the statistics registers.
 | sumreg? | Recall the base memory register value for the statistics registers to the x register.
 | size | Sets the number of data memory registers.
-Has no effect in CC41 and there are 0-999 memory registers.
+Has no effect in CC41 as there are 1000 memory registers numbered 0 to 999.
 | size? | Always returns 1000.
 See SIZE.
 | st+ | Add the x register to the referenced memory location.
 | st- | Subtract the x register from the referenced memory location.